ganelson/inform/resources/Documentation/The Recipe Book.md

 [Number Study] demonstrates conditional relations between numbers.

 [Olympic Medals] shows a non-standard way to sort a table of data numerically.

+[Sun Nueng Song Sam] doesn't do anything calculational as such, but does show how to print numbers in non-Western ways.

 # Out Of World Actions and Effects